zeromicro/go-zero/readme.md

 At the beginning of 2018, we decided to re-design our system, from monolithic architecture with Java+MongoDB to microservice architecture.
 After research and comparison, we chose to:

 * Golang based
-  * great performance
+  * Great performance
-  * simple syntax
+  * Simple syntax
-  * proven engineering efficiency
+  * Proven engineering efficiency
-  * extreme deployment experience
+  * Extreme deployment experience
-  * less server resource consumption
+  * Less server resource consumption
 * Self-designed microservice architecture
   * I have rich experience in designing microservice architectures
-  * easy to locate the problems
+  * Easy to locate the problems
-  * easy to extend the features
+  * Easy to extend the features

 ## Design considerations on go-zero

 By designing the microservice architecture, we expected to ensure stability, as well as productivity.
 And from just the beginning, we have the following design principles:

-* keep it simple
+* Keep it simple
-* high availability
+* High availability
-* stable on high concurrency
+* Stable on high concurrency
-* easy to extend
+* Easy to extend
-* resilience design, failure-oriented programming
+* Resilience design, failure-oriented programming
-* try best to be friendly to the business logic development, encapsulate the complexity
+* Try best to be friendly to the business logic development, encapsulate the complexity
-* one thing, one way
+* One thing, one way

 After almost half a year, we finished the transfer from a monolithic system to microservice system and deployed on August 2018.
 The new system guaranteed business growth and system stability.